diomed/diomedia/quotes.md

  "Oh yeah, life goes on.
 Long after the thrill of living is gone."

+Those to whom evil is done
+do evil in return. - W. H. Auden

 Joseph Pulitzer
 Ne postoji zločin, ne postoji lukavstvo, ne postoji trik, ne postoji